It started with a watermelon.

 The World Testicle Cooking Championships

 I’ve already written about the championship, but for me, the contest wasn’t the highlight of my weekend in Lunjevica.
-As my taxi drove away and I stood at the edge of the paddock looking at the tent sites set up, I had one of many “what the hell am I doing here” moments.
+As my taxi drove away after bringing me from the bus station and I stood at the edge of the paddock looking at the tent sites set up, I had one of many “what the hell am I doing here” moments.
 I wondered how the weekend might play out.
 Is the CouchSurfer who invited me actually here?
 Will he remember that he said I could use his tent?
 Am I going to spend all weekend sitting by myself?

 I’m still overwhelmed at the kindness and hospitality shown by everyone I met.
 The man with the watermelon was one of many friendly, generous people who made it such a great weekend.
 The TV producer with the German team simply handed me a spoon and told me to dig into the huge bowl of stew they’d ordered for lunch.
 Later the event organiser arranged food for everyone sitting at his table, which at the time included me.
 In the morning as I prepared to leave with Zoran and a couple of journalists, a rather fat Serb came to the car and invited us to his site for breakfast and so we spent a while eating sliced tomato, cucumber and freshly carved prosciutto.
 On the way back to the car, we were stopped by another site and fed Nutella crepes.